wil-gerard/firebase-course/README.md

 # Welcome to the Firebase Tutorial

-This tutorial is based on the **React and Firebase Starter 💞** that we created.
+This tutorial is based on the **React and Firebase Starter💞** that we created.
 You can read more about it in its [readme](https://github.com/codebusters-ca/react-firebase-starter#react--firebase-starter).

 ## What's in It